Timo Tjahjanto: Upcoming projects

 In September 2018, Tjahjanto hinted on Twitter that he is working on adapting the action-thriller comic book JITU: Joint Tactical Intelligence Unit into a feature film.
 The project has not been officially confirmed despite Tjahjanto posting another teaser on Instagram in April 2019.

 Tjahjanto has also confirmed that he has co-written a screenplay for a spin-off film focusing on Julie Estelle's character from The Night Comes for Us, titled Night of the Operator, with friend and collaborator Aaron Stewart-Ahn.
 While no official confirmation has been made, Tjahjanto and Stewart-Ahn teased a poster with Estelle's character in a red background on social media in January 2020.

 In February 2020, Tjahjanto posted on his Twitter account hinting at a sequel to the Mo Brothers' 2009 hit Macabre.
 In a podcast with fellow Indonesian filmmaker Joko Anwar in April 2020, Tjahjanto shared that while the movie was a hit on the festival circuit, it was not as successful financially and that he and Stamboel will only do a sequel if they have a story that fits their ideals.

 Following the release of May the Devil Take You Too, Tjahjanto announced in October 2020 that a follow-up, titled May the Devil Take You: Dajjal, is in pre-production with Islan and Daanish hinting that they will be reprising their respective roles in response to the announcement.

 Tjahjanto was announced as director of a live-action adaptation of the Bumilangit Cinematic Universe film adaptation of comic book character Si Buta dari Gua Hantu in The Blind of the Phantom Cave: Angel's Eyes in 2018.
 Production was set to begin in early 2020, but was delayed due to the COVID-19 pandemic.
 Iko Uwais is rumored to star in the lead role as the titular character.
 It is part of the Bumilangit Cinematic Universe film for its Volume 1.

 In February 2021, Tjahjanto was announced to helm a remake of South Korean blockbuster hit Train to Busan with James Wan producing for New Line Cinema.
 In November 2021, he was hired to direct the reboot of Under Siege for HBO Max.
+In February, it was announced that he will directing the sequel of The Beekeeper.

 Personal life

-Tjahjanto is married to Citra Award nominated actress Sigi Wimala who played a supporting role in his film Macabre.
-They were married in an East Jakartan church in November 2009.
-They have two daughters: Maxine Sara Tjahjanto (born in 2010) and Alexa Tjahjanto (born in 2016).
+Tjahjanto was married to Citra Award nominated actress Sigi Wimala (who played a supporting role in his film Macabre) in an East Jakartan church in November 2009.
+They have two daughters.
+They quietly divorced in 2021.

-Tjahjanto's sister-in-law is model and actress Agni Pratistha, who won the 2006 Puteri Indonesia beauty pageant and represented Indonesia at the 2007 Miss Universe.